 Flame sensor or thermocouple

 Modern furnaces usually have a flame sensor, while older home heating systems come with a thermocouple.
 These features have the same function, and it is to detect a faint pilot switch.
 When triggered, it will shut off the heating system to prevent a possible explosion.
+Alternatively it may be that you need to reset your heating unit with the reset button, see how here.

 Check the thermostat